"First question: so you have messed with my life before?"

 "I still don’t get the need for such secrecy."

-"We will go into that soon, but for now let's work the problem with Lou.
+"But for right now, let’s work the problem with Lou.
 You two have been playing chess for decades.
 How often do you beat Lou?"

 "Basically never," Philbert responded, somewhat embarrassed.

-"We need to convince Lou that you are at your peak intellectually.
+"We need to convince Lou that you are at your peak intellectually and that I am explainable.
 Set up a match with him for tomorrow.
-Leave one of your earbuds on your workbench tonight and I'll take care of the rest."
+Leave one of your earbuds on your workbench tonight, and I’ll take care of the rest.
+We’ll talk tomorrow, bye-bye," said Passant with the sound of a tire screech.

 "Hey spud, how’s your day?" was Passant’s greeting.